What can I use instead of grass for my lawn?

 One of the most common alternatives to a grass lawn is chamomile, a popular choice in Elizabethan gardens – it is said that Francis Drake was bowling on a camomile lawn at Plymouth when called to face the Armada.
 The best variety to grow as a lawn is Chamaemelum nobile ‘Treneague, which forms a gorgeously aromatic carpet.
 It is very easy to grow from seed and takes about three months to establish properly.
 Not suitable for heavily shaded areas, poorly drained soils or places with a high footfall but given the right situation, chamomile makes a good, low maintenance lawn.

-Using thyme in a dry position
+2. Using thyme in a dry position as alternative grass ideas

 Similarly creeping thyme, Thymus serpyllum, smells fabulous underfoot and does the job in a sunny site on free draining soil.
 It will not cope as a football pitch or playground for dogs but thyme only needs a couple of prunings a year to keep it looking good.